-Fecal incontinence defined as the uncontrolled passage of feces or gas over at least 1 month's duration, in an individual of at least four years of age, who had previously achieved control.
-It has a negative impact on self-esteem and quality of life.
-The choice of therapy depends upon the etiology of incontinence, the anatomy of the sphincters, and also on the effect of incontinence on the quality of life.
+Fecal incontinence is generally defined as the uncontrolled passage of feces over at least three month's duration in an individual who had previously achieved control.
+It has substantial social and economic impact and significantly impairs quality of life.
+The choice of therapy depends upon the etiology of incontinence, the anatomy of the sphincters, and the effect incontinence has on quality of life.